shibasis0801/bifrost/README.md

-RelationalInterface - none for web initially KeyValueInterface
+RelationalInterface - none for web initially

+KeyValueInterface

 JSI - github repo

 KV - possible for 3, easier

 SQL - possible for 2, 1 with hack

 LRU - pure code

+Current Status

+SQLDelight working on all 3 platforms (including web, but in memory right now)

 #### BiFrost